 As Dilawri took the initiative in founding and organizing the REIT, it was a promoter of the REIT for the purposes of the IPO in accordance with applicable securities legislation.
-As of December 31, 2021, Dilawri and certain of its Subsidiaries held an approximate 28.8% effective interest in the REIT through ownership of 4,185,254 Units and all of the Class B LP Units of the Partnership that are economically equivalent to and exchangeable for Units.
+As of December 31, 2022, Dilawri and certain of its Subsidiaries held an approximate 31.5% effective interest in the REIT, on a fully diluted basis, through ownership of 6,361,620 Units and all of the Class B LP Units of the Partnership that are economically equivalent to and exchangeable for Units.
 Dilawri also holds all of the outstanding Special Voting Units.